All Episodes

 That's it.

-Two people per day, millions of people have the virus.
+Millions of people have the virus.

-The FDA finally, in a meandering way, go operational whoop speed, as you alluded to, says, uh, what the heck, go ahead and give pills to people to save their lives.
+The FDA finally, in a meandering way, no operation whoops speed, as you alluded to, says, what the heck?

-Now, because the companies didn't know if the the roulette of the FDA was going to give them permission, now they got to buy the machines, develop the pills, make the raw materials.
+Now, because the companies didn't know if the roulette of the FDA was going to give them permission, now they got to buy the machines, develop the pills, make the raw materials.

 Much of it doesn't exist in America.

-You gotta go overseas sometimes.
+You've got to go overseas sometimes.

-But again, antivirals, is that a hard thing to contemplate being effective?
+Is that a hard thing to contemplate being effective?

-The mantra of from Washington has been vaccine.
+The mantra from Washington has been vaccine.

 You can meditate to it.